vmware-automation/solutions-import-beta/Alfresco-4_0_e-Service-BitNami.xml.md

 #Success
-Service has been successfully imported in your local vFabric Application Director.
+Service with sample blueprint have been successfully imported in vFabric Application Director.

+Sample Blueprint is with Service and one of the supported operating system.
+User can use any of supported Operating Systems listed in Service.

 There are few final steps you need to follow before performing deployment.

 ###Prerequisites: